heygautam2001/QSpiders/java.md

 - when you want to take last digit of any number then we have to take its modulus by 10.

 # TYPE CASTING
-  - The process of cionverting one type of data into another type of  data is known as typecasting.
+  - The process of converting one type of data into another type of  data is known as typecasting.
   - We have two types ---> primitive typecasting ----> Non-primitive. primitive ---> 1. widening 2. narrowing
-  -   Non primitive ----> 1.upcasting 2. down-casting
+  -   Non-primitive ----> 1.upcasting 2. down-casting
   - Primitive typecasting
      - The process of converting one type of primitive data into another type primitive data is known as primitive typecasting.